 The statements on this page are for informational purposes only and is not intended to, nor is it, legal advice and should not be relied upon in any individual situation.
 Each case and situation is different.
 Consult an attorney about your individual case/situation.

 Announcing the selection of K.C.
-Swisher among America’s Top 100 Civil Defense Litigators® for 2019.
+Swisher among America’s Top 100 Civil Defense Litigators® for 2021.
+Mr. Swisher was previously selected for the years 2019 and 2020.
 Selection to America’s Top 100 Civil Defense Litigators® is by invitation only and is reserved to identify most exceptional Civil Defense Litigators in throughout the nation.